lwjglgamedev/vulkanbook/bookcontents/chapter-12/chapter-12.md

 just a single buffer (one for vertices and one for indices) when rendering the GUI elements (we will see later on how this is done).
 One important thing, is that we have not initialized those buffers in the constructors, so they can be null.
 In fact, as long as there is no GUI information to be rendered they will stay in that state.
 Therefore, if they are null, there is nothing to be done, so we just return.
 We then just do the usual steps, begin the render, bind the pipeline, set the view port and bind the vertex and indices buffers.
 Then, we set push constants to pass a scaling factor (composed by two floats).
-ImGui will use a coordinate system which sets `(0, 0)` at the top left corner of the screen and `(width, height)` as the the bottom right corner, being `width` and `height` the values set in the `ImGuiIO` `setDisplaySize` method call.
+ImGui will use a coordinate system which sets `(0, 0)` at the top left corner of the screen and `(width, height)` as the bottom right corner, being `width` and `height` the values set in the `ImGuiIO` `setDisplaySize` method call.
 We need to transform from that coordinate system to one in the range of `[-1, 1]` for x and y axis, which will be done in the vertex shader with the help of that scaling factor.
 After that, we iterate over the ImGui draw data, which will help us to set the proper offsets over the vertices and indices buffers when calling `vkCmdDrawIndexed`.
 We also restrict the drawing area using the `vkCmdSetScissor` for each of the GUI elements to be rendered.
 For each of these elements, we will check if it has a specific texture or no. If the GUI element has defined a texture it will contain a value different than `0` in the opaque handler element retrieved by `getCmdListCmdBufferTextureId`.
 With that information and the help of the `guiTexturesMap` we can properly set the proper descriptor set.